Lexicon

 ORIGINAL

-A two-tier system where the wealthy and sophisticated can verify claims against them while the poor and unsophisticated cannot—accountability stratified by resources rather than distributed by right.
+A two-tier system where the wealthy can verify claims against them while the poor cannot — accountability stratified by resources.
 The verification aristocracy is worse than the Neo-Feudal Stack it claims to replace: it maintains the rhetoric of accountability ('anyone can verify') while providing its substance only to elites ('anyone with a law firm, forensic accountants, and technical expertise').
-The threshold test exposes verification aristocracy: Can a median-resourced citizen verify a coercive claim against them within the appeal window at affordable cost?
+The threshold test exposes it: Can a median-resourced citizen verify a coercive claim within the appeal window at affordable cost?
 If not, verification is a privilege, not a right.
-The verification aristocracy inverts civic asymmetry along class lines: the wealthy can audit platforms while the poor cannot; the sophisticated can contest algorithmic decisions while the unsophisticated must accept them.
-This is anti-republican in the precise sense—it recreates the structure of domination (capacity for arbitrary interference) while draping it in the language of accountability.
-The Protocol Republic requires not just that verification be possible but that verification capacity be distributed to those over whom power is exercised.
+This is anti-republican in the precise sense — it recreates domination while draping it in the language of accountability.
+The Protocol Republic demands not just that verification be possible but that verification capacity be distributed to those over whom power is exercised.

 Verification Cost